Bryan University Logo

 Have you decided that a career in UX/UI design is the right choice for you?

-You’ll learn all the design fundamentals and receive preparation and one paid exam attempt for the Adobe XD certification.
+You’ll learn all the design fundamentals and receive preparation and one paid exam attempt for two certifications of your choice, like Adobe Illustrator, InDesign or more.

 You’ll strengthen your digital design skills and learn more skills needed in today’s UX/UI designers such as image manipulation, website design, and page layout design.